ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 import ThemedImage from '@theme/ThemedImage';

 # Wallet contracts types
 You may have heard about different versions of wallets on the TON Blockchain.
-But what do these versions actually mean, and how do they differ?
+But what exactly do these versions mean, and how do they differ?

-In this article, we’ll explore the various versions and modifications of TON wallets.
+In this article, we’ll break down the various versions and modifications of TON wallets.

 :::info
-Before we start, there are some terms and concepts that you should be familiar with to fully understand the article:
+Before we start, there are a few terms and concepts you should be familiar with to understand this article fully:
  - [Message management](/v3/documentation/smart-contracts/message-management/messages-and-transactions), because this is the main functionality of the wallets.
  - [FunC language](/v3/documentation/smart-contracts/func/overview), because we will heavily rely on implementations made using it.
 :::

 ## Common concept

-To break the tension, we should first understand that wallets are not a specific entity in the TON ecosystem.
-They are still just smart contracts consisting of code and data, and, in that sense, are equal to any other actor (i.e., smart contract) in TON.
+To break the tension, it’s important to understand that wallets in the TON ecosystem are not a special type of entity.
+They are simply smart contracts composed of code and data; in that sense, they are no different from any other actor (i.e., smart contract) on TON.

-Like your own custom smart contract, or any other one, wallets can receive external and internal messages, send internal messages and logs, and provide "get" methods.
-So the question is: what functionality do they provide and how it differs between versions?
+Like any custom smart contract, wallets can receive both external and internal messages, send internal messages and logs, and provide get methods.
+So, the key question is: what functionality do they provide, and how does it differ across versions?

-You can consider each wallet version as a smart-contract implementation providing a standard external interface, allowing different external clients to interact with the wallets in the same way.
+You can consider each wallet version as a specific smart contract implementation providing a standard external interface.
+This interface allows different external clients to interact with the wallets in the same way.
 You can find these implementations in FunC and Fift languages in the main TON monorepo:

  * [ton/crypto/smartcont/](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/)